invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 It takes time and effort to master this skill at the beginning, but the rewards will be numerous later on.
 If you learn to listen in a truly empathetic way, you will notice that many people are quite prepared to open up and to consider your opinions and advice.
 They merely require a good, appreciative listener to be able to do so.

+## Synergize
-## “Synergize” by treating others with openness and respect.
+by treating others with openness and respect.

 Examples of synergy can be seen all around us in nature.
 The contributions of many add up to a total which far exceeds the contribution of any individual.
 A person who is truly effective will make use of this principle in their personal and work life.